postrank-labs/goliath/README.md

 ## License & Acknowledgments

-Goliath is available under the MIT license, for full details please see the LICENSE file.
+Goliath is distributed under the MIT license, for full details please see the LICENSE file.